balena-labs-research/python-wifi-connect/README.md

 ## Description
 An API for controlling Wi-Fi connections on [Balena](https://www.balena.io/os/) devices.

-It does not contain an interface, instead it provides API endpoints to send requests to interact with the device.
-Any interface of your choice can be built to interact with the API.
-If you develop an interface that is open source, please do let me know so I can provide people links.
+It does not contain a user interface, instead it provides API endpoints to send requests to interact with the device.
+Any user interface of your choice can be built to interact with the API.
+If you develop a user interface that is open source, please do let me know so I can provide people links.

 ## Get started
 On launch, the app will detect if you already have a Wi-Fi connection.
 If you do, it will sleep and wait for a command.
 If you don’t, it will launch a hotspot and wait for a connection from you.
 Once connected, you can take further actions using the endpoints listed below.